Administration and Finance

 - Funding for Industrial Research and Innovation Fund (IRIF)

 By legislation, the university is required to maintain a balanced budget.
 In 2019-20, operating revenues and expenditures balanced at $374,404,260.
-The provincial government grant was approximately 82 per cent of this total, or $308.35M.
-This operating budget, funded by the provincial government, includes the St. John’s, Grenfell, Marine Institute and Harlow campuses, as well as the Labrador Institute.
-However, this budget excludes the Faculty of Medicine.
-The Faculty of Medicine is funded separately through the Department of Health and Community Services.
+The provincial government grants were approximately 83 per cent of this total, or $309.35M, comprised of $244.95 M in base operating grants and $64.4M in grants in aid of tuition.
+These grants covered the St. John’s, Grenfell, Marine Institute and Harlow campuses, as well as the Labrador Institute.
+However, these grants excludes the Faculty of Medicine which is funded separately through the Department of Health and Community Services.
+In 2019-20, the provincial operating grant to medicine was $54.14M.
 Many faculty members employed by the Faculty of Medicine are also cross-appointed as specialists in the provincial health care system.
 The policy governing the university operating budget is available online.

 From 2012-13 to 2019-20, Memorial University faced operating budget cuts totalling $39.49 million.
 At the same time, the annual capital budget allocation for deferred maintenance of $10 million was completely eliminated.
 This reduction has significantly impacted all areas of the institution and required that the university reduce spending and identify efficiencies.